-- all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training. - all staff members receive regular safeguarding and child protection updates (for example via email, Trust e-newsletters, staff meetings and INSET), as required but at least annually to provide them with relevant skills and knowledge to safeguard children effectively. - 4.4 All visitors, temporary staff and volunteers to our academy will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is.
+- all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training. - all staff members receive regular safeguarding and child protection updates (for example via email, Trust e-newsletters, staff meetings and INSET), as required but at least annually to provide them with relevant skills and knowledge to safeguard children effectively.

+4.4 All visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is.
 (See Appendix 2).
-These procedures are available via a leaflet or via an electronic form upon sign in. - 4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection will attend appropriate training in accordance with their role, this may include but not exclusive to; attending multi-agency training courses organised by the local authority, NSPCC training, CEOP training or any other training deemed to meet the contextual safeguarding needs of the Academy.
+These procedures are available via a leaflet or via an electronic form upon sign in.

+4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection will attend appropriate training in accordance with their role, this may include but not exclusive to; attending multi-agency training courses organised by the local authority, NSPCC training, CEOP training or any other training deemed to meet the contextual safeguarding needs of the sch.
 The DSL and alternate will attend Designated Safeguarding Lead (DSL) training two years.
 In addition to formal training the DSL will ensure that they update their knowledge and skills at regular intervals and demonstrate annually to keep up with developments relevant to their role.
-CPD files with records of attendance, cluster meetings, Local Safeguarding Children's Groups, personal development, e- courier and the Trust e-newsletter updates should be kept in a CPD file. available for inspection during the Trust Safeguarding Audit/LA Safeguarding Audits/Safeguarding Governors check. - 4.6 Our local governing body will also undertake appropriate training to equip them with the knowledge the Trust strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.
-This training takes place at induction and is updated regularly.
+CPD files with records of attendance, cluster meetings, Local Safeguarding Children's Groups, personal development, e- courier and the Trust e-newsletter updates should be kept in a CPD file available for inspection during the Trust Safeguarding Audit/LA safeguarding audits.